oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/userguide.md

 #### Stateful

 - `north [1-7]`, `south [1-7]`, `east [1-7]`, `west [1-7]` - move mouse in cardinal directions
-- `grid [a-i] [1-9]` - snap mouse to a point on a grid (like in chess or battleship - move to a1 would be near bottom left, i9 top right)
+- `grid [a-k] [1-11]` - snap mouse to a point on a grid (like in chess or battleship - move to a1 would be near bottom left, k11 top right)
 - `up`, `left`, `down`, `right` - arrow keys
 - `copy`
 - `paste`